-We aim to increase our spending on active travel measures.
+We aim to increase our spending on Active Travel measures.

-To achieve this, we will seek funding and support from the following sources:
+To achieve this, we will seek funding and support from the following sources (as of December 2022):

 - National Transport Authority (NTA)

 - Fingal transport, highway maintenance and road safety funds

 - Health Service Executive/Public health funds

 - Sport Ireland

 - EETCD and other rural regeneration funds

 - Development contributions

 - European structural funds

 - Contributions from partners, for example rail and bike share operators

 - Grants and contributions from third sector organisations, for example the national lottery good causes grants.